 Everyone also needs to be clear on what happens when your freelance writer pitches an idea (if relevant), submits a draft and submits the final deliverable.
-Everyone also needs to know the process for revisions.
+Ensuring everyone knows the process for revisions is also important.

 If you provide all this info in an easy to digest format upfront, you’ll find it much easier to work with your freelancer.